Progress has been made to protect victims from domestic violence. However, abuse

 believe the accusation.
 At times, even family members are not aware of the violence.

 The victim is ashamed.
-Sometimes the victim lives with the violence many years before
+Sometimes the victim lives with the violence before years before

 seeking an attorney's advice.